nix-community/nixvim/docs/user-guide/faq.md

 The [nixpkgs manual](https://nixos.org/manual/nixpkgs/stable/#managing-plugins-with-vim-packages) has more information on this.

+## How do I solve `error: collision between .... and ....`

+This sort of issue can occur when the `performance.combinePlugins.enable` option is set and two plugins have a file with the same name.
+In order to fix this issue the `performance.combinePlugins.standalonePlugins` option may be used to isolate one of the conflicting plugins.

 ## How do I solve "`<name>` cannot be found in `pkgs`"

 When using Nixvim, it is possible to encounter errors about something not being found in `pkgs`.
 For example: